 Anger.
 Sadness.
 Pain.
 Self-abuse.

 "I need to do something drastic," I joked, misquoting Camus.
-"Suicide isn't an option, and we can't get married yet.
-And l'illustration has been out of print for years."
+"Suicide isn't an option, we can't get married yet, and l'illustration has been out of print for years."

 External grieving because I cannot show my pain otherwise.
 But every time I looked in the mirror, all I could see was how I was becoming someone else because of someone else.

-"I don't have the time to think about this."
-I am processing the events with him that "it's not what you're thinking, but how you're thinking about it."
-Sure, if you think life is traumatic, then it will be.
-If you can adjust your own perception, then maybe it's not traumatic.
+When you try to talk to your partner, he retorts over and over, "I don't have the time to think about this."
+You process the events without him then, trying to be gentle to yourself saying that it's not what you're thinking, but how you're thinking about it.
+If you believe as he said before that life is traumatic, then it will be.
+So...if you can adjust your own perception, then maybe what's happening is not traumatic?

 You sit disheveled, unable to care enough to eat.
 Chain-smoking watching as the rain pounds your windows, only getting up because you feel sick from all of the nicotine and whiskey.
 You slag about just enough to get a cup of coffee, and then melt back to the couch.

-He always told me that I was just trying to deal with what he's dealing with in my own way, disconnected and philosophical instead of experiencing the real, the visceral, like he is.
-I thought my rambling on about how nothing matters is just another way to keep myself busy, so I don't have to grieve.
-If it doesn't matter, then it doesn't exist, and it won't hurt, because "nothing" can't hurt you.
-Invalidation.
-Implicating I had not experienced the loss of someone I loved deeply - how could I?
-He says I'm inexperienced with tragedy.
-It was then I realized he never knew me.
+He frequently told me that I was "just" trying to deal with what he's dealing with in my own way, disconnected and philosophical instead of experiencing the real, the visceral, like he is.
+That always stuck out to me, as if my experience was not as real as his.
+Rambling on about how nothing matters was "just" another way to keep me busy so I didn't have to confront grief.
+Because if it doesn't matter, then it doesn't exist, and it won't hurt, because "nothing" can't hurt you.
+The "just" always stuck out to me and felt invalidating.
+Implicating I had not experienced the loss of someone I loved deeply - in his eyes, how could I have ever experienced a loss as painful as losing a father?
+Sure, mine was still alive, but we haven't spoken for many years.
+And the grandparent who raised me died from cancer, the only savior I had while my mother was serving in a war, leaving me to fend for myself at 15 and causing a life trajectory I would wish on no one.
+No difference.
+He said I was inexperienced with tragedy, and at that moment I realized he had no idea who I was.

 "I have no time to decompress.
 I've been going every moment for what feels like weeks.
 Now I'm wondering if the two of the most important people in my life will be around to see me marry the woman I love, and what does that mean?
 What do I do?"